marionebl/jaketrent-blog/content/post/import-parts-node-packages-slash.md

 module.exports = require('./deep/deeper/buried')
 ```

 Do you import packages with slashes in this way?
 Do you think it's a good thing to do?
-When you publish your next package, is there some convience for this method you could provide?
+When you publish your next package, is there some convenience for this method you could provide?